-Some dogs are even trained to take advantage of their most specialized skill — their strong sense of smell.
+Some dogs are even trained to take advantage of their most specialized skill — their keen sense of smell.

 Canine career: Law enforcement

-Dogs are extremely important in many different branches of law enforcement.
+Dogs are essential in many different branches of law enforcement.

 Probably the first breed you think of when you think of dogs with a canine career in law enforcement are German shepherds.
-Used in both the police K9 units and in the military, German shepherds are the most commonly chosen general purpose dogs in these fields across the world.
+Used in both the police K9 units and the military, German shepherds are the most commonly chosen general-purpose dogs in these fields across the world.

-Other breeds are trained more extensively in a single skill, usually in some kind of detection, and they tend to be breeds with excellent noses and a high drive for toys or food.
+Other breeds are trained more extensively in a single skill, usually in some detection, and they tend to be breeds with excellent noses and a high drive for toys or food.